tsalik/kostas-tsalikis.com/content/posts/application_stubs.md

 ---
-title: "Stubbing external services in Espresso tests - Part 1"
+title: "Stubbing external services in Espresso tests - Part 1: Bring the code in the right shape"
 date: 2019-07-24T01:11:47+03:00
 draft: true
 tags: ["android", "testing", "refactoring"]
+description: "In this post we will explore why we would need to add UI tests with Espresso and how to shape the code in order to write the very first test"
 ---

 ### TL;DR